-Since its establishment, IceCure Medical Ltd., and its wholly-owned subsidiaries, IceCure Medical Inc. in the United States (the "US Subsidiary"), IceCure Medical HK Limited in Hong Kong (the "Hong Kong Subsidiary") and IceCure (Shanghai) MedTech Co., Ltd. in China (the "Chinese Subsidiary", and together with the Company, US Subsidiary and Hong Kong Subsidiary, the "Group"), have been engaged in the research, development and commercialization of minimally invasive medical devices for cryoablation (freezing) of tumors in the human body, using its propriety liquid nitrogen Cryoablation technology, as an alternative to surgical intervention to remove the tumor.
+Since its establishment, IceCure Medical Ltd., and its wholly-owned subsidiaries, IceCure Medical Inc. in the United States (the "U.S. Subsidiary"), IceCure Medical HK Limited in Hong Kong (the "Hong Kong Subsidiary") and IceCure (Shanghai) MedTech Co., Ltd. in China (the "Chinese Subsidiary", and together with the Company, U.S. Subsidiary and Hong Kong Subsidiary, the "Group"), have been engaged in the research, development and commercialization of minimally invasive medical devices for cryoablation (freezing) of tumors in the human body, using its propriety liquid nitrogen Cryoablation technology, as an alternative to surgical intervention to remove the tumor.
 The Company received regulatory approvals for marketing its products in the United States, Europe and other territories.

-The US Subsidiary was established on April 6, 2011 in the State of Delaware and is engaged in business development, marketing, clinical trial management and sale of the Company's products in the United States.
+The U.S. Subsidiary was established on April 6, 2011 in the State of Delaware and is engaged in business development, marketing, clinical trial management and sale of the Company's products in the United States.
 The Hong Kong Subsidiary was established on September 26, 2018 and commenced its activity in 2021.
 The Chinese Subsidiary was established on July 14, 2020 and is wholly owned by the Hong Kong Subsidiary.
 The Chinese Subsidiary in China commenced its operation on January 1, 2021 and is engaged in business development, obtaining regulatory approvals and marketing activities for the Company's products.

-The Group's activities are subject to significant risks and uncertainties, including failing to secure additional funding to commercialize its technology, obtaining regulatory approvals, developing its next generation systems and other risks.
+The Group's activities are subject to significant risks and uncertainties, including failing to secure additional funding to commercialize its technology, obtaining regulatory approvals, and developing and obtaining regulatory approval for its next generation systems.
 In addition, the Group is subject to risks from, among other things, competition associated with the industry in general, other risks associated with financing, liquidity requirements, rapidly changing customer requirements and limited operating history.

-B. Risk factors:
+B. Going Concern: